BensonLiu/idea-wildcard/README.md

 ### 4. open applicationContext.xml in the idea, it is a spring config file, you will see "classpath*:com/yongpoliu/bean/internal/**/module-*.xml" ###

-### 5. drag applicationContext.xml to application directory, then you will see the changes in the file that idea makes.
+### 5. drag applicationContext.xml to another directory, then you will see the changes in the file that idea makes.
 All the wildcard will be replaced with one of the matches, and it's not what i wanted. ###